7 Wave-Making Films on the 2004 Indian Ocean Tsunami

 5) Bait 3D (2012)

 Bait 3D offers a unique twist on the tsunami disaster genre.
-The film blends elements of horror and survival as a freak tsunami traps shoppers in a coastal Australian supermarket.
+The film blends elements of horror and survival as chaos erupts when a tsunami hit the coastal area, trapping shoppers in a coastal Australian supermarket.

 The flooded store becomes a deadly arena when 12-foot great white sharks are swept in with the rushing waters.
 Survivors must navigate the submerged aisles while evading the hungry predators.